joesurf/deep-learning-image-classification-on-sagemaker/README.md

 </div>

 ## Model Deployment
-Model was deployed to a "ml." instance type using "endpoint_inference.py" script and test using 3 images.
+Model was deployed to a "ml.m5.xlarge" instance type and tested using 3 images.

 However, the model predicted only 1 image correctly.